Skip to Content

 With its impressive rock formations, blue-green water, and numerous springs and waterfalls, it’s no wonder that Maligne Canyon is one of Jasper National Park’s most visited natural attractions.

-You can explore the area via a walking trail that includes several bridges over the canyon itself, and you can easily just tackle a short section of the trail if you’re not up for 2-3 hours of walking.
-You can also do an icewalk through the frozen canyon during the winter, which is an incredible experience!
+You can explore the area any time of year, whether it’s on a warm summer hike or taking an icewalk winter tour while in Jasper, which is an incredible experience!
 In fact, I’ve done both, and sorry summer, but winter is my favorite time to visit Maligne Canyon!

-This beautiful canyon really is a must-visit when in the Canadian Rockies, and it’s open all year round!
-That’s why we’ve put together this guide about the 13 things you need to know beforehand so that you can enjoy some of the most incredible scenery that Jasper National Park has to offer.
+This beautiful canyon really is a must-visit when in the Canadian Rockies.
+We’ve put together this guide about the 13 things you need to know before visiting Maligne Canyon, so you can also enjoy the most incredible scenery that Jasper National Park has to offer.

 1. About Maligne Canyon